Last Updated on September 5, 2021 by Max

 Meat processing such as curing by adding nitrates and nitrites and salt leads to the formation of potentially carcinogenic substances such as N-nitroso-compounds (NOCs).
 Red meat, unlike white meat, also contains heme iron, which can facilitate the production of NOCs.
 Nitrates and nitrites need to react with the proteins of meat to create NOCs.
 This reaction can be nocked down by adding special antioxidants, but it doesn’t stop NOCs formation entirely.
 Therefore, choose fresh beef when possible.

 Meat diet may promote gut bacteria producing carcinogenic substances.

-There is not much evidence of a relation of gut bacteria metabolism and prostate cancer in the literature.
-However, multiple studies suggest gut flora to affect the incidence of colorectal cancer and that there is a linear association between prostate cancer and colorectal cancers.
+There is not much evidence of a relationship between gut bacteria metabolism and prostate cancer in the literature.
+However, multiple studies suggest gut flora affects the incidence of colorectal cancer and that there is a linear association between prostate cancer and colorectal cancers.

 Bacteria live in the gut system of any animal species, from insects to humans.
 If in the stomach and small intestine, only a few bacteria species have been found, the colon is densely populated with more than 500 different species.
 Bacteria make up to 60% of the dry mass of feces.